 The cons of Acronis VE are that it does not have a rapid initial deployment and requires multiple Windows VMs.
 In addition, its users need additional Microsoft licenses and its web user interface has quite limited functionality.
 In addition, the user needs to pay an extra cost for the built-in deduplication and compression service.

 Acronis, Nakivo, Vea and VMcom, all of them have strengths and weaknesses.
 However, VMcom Backup Appliance is highly multitenant, which gives the central administrator the ability to create environments within a single appliance.

-Also, each tenant can be assigned specific privileges to back up and recover vSphere objects and storage data.
-In addition, the cost-benefit offered by VMcom is the most acceptable compared to the rest of the vendors.
-Make your choice!
+Also, each tenant can assign specific privileges to backup and recover vSphere objects and storage data.
+In addition, the cost-benefit of VMcom is the most acceptable in comparison to the rest of the vendors.
+Don’t skip your cloud server backup and make your choice!